remoteintech/remote-jobs/company-profiles/stoneco.md

 ## Company technologies

-Tools and technologies at StoneCo generally is decided by each squad and varies according the solution.
-Depending from your squad, you can work with: C#, Elixir, Kubernetes, Docker, RabbitMQ, GCP, Azure, Ansible, Terraform and much more.
+Tools and technologies at StoneCo generally are decided by each squad and vary according to the solutions needed.
+Depending on your squad, you can work with: C#, Elixir, Kubernetes, Docker, RabbitMQ, GCP, Azure, Ansible, Terraform and many more.
 You can check the job description to know more about a specific stack.

 ## Office locations

-The main offices is located at São Paulo and Rio de Janeiro, but we has more around Brazil.
+The main offices are located in São Paulo and Rio de Janeiro, but we have more around Brazil.

 ## How to apply